seeyew/postfix/README.md

  python3 main.py -i inputfilename.csv -t validatinfilename.csv
 ```

--i is for the inputfile name.
+- ***-i*** is for the input filename.
 If none is entered, we default to datafiles/input.csv
--t is for the validation file name.
+- ***-t*** is for the validation filename.
 If none is entered and not custom inputfile is provided, we default to datafiles/validate_output.csv

 For more examples, you can look at ***scripts/run.sh***.
 You can run that file by typing in bash run.sh in your terminal.